couchbaselabs/docs-ng/content/couchbase-manual-2.2/installing-and-upgrading.markdown

 open a web browser and access the web administration interface.
 See [Initial Server Setup](#couchbase-getting-started-setup).

-**Installing as a Non-Root, Non-Sudo User**
+###Installing on Ubuntu as Non-Root, Non-Sudo

-There may be cases when you want to install the server as a non-root, non-sudo user.
+**This installation is for development purposes only.** There may be cases when you want to install the server as a non-root, non-sudo user.
+If you perform a non-sudo, non-root installation you will be still be able to run Couchbase Server and all Couchbase command-line tools.
 To do so on Ubuntu:

  1. After you download the Couchbase DEB package, go to the directory where it is located and extract it: